-June 11, 2021 Update:
+Jun 11, 2021 Updates

-On March 1, 2021, the DOA received under a cover letter, an updated set of design plans for the Dream Hotel along with an updated version of the "Comprehensive Security and Planning Response to McCarran Department of Aviation Comments" (ARUP Report) that proposes mitigation plans for the comments received to date from the DOA, Airlines, Transportation Security Administration, FAA and many others.
-(All comments received were formally submitted to Comprehensive Planning on November 5, 2020, December 15, 2020, December 17, 2020, February 8, 2021 and February 16, 2021.)
-On March 3, 2021, the DOA provided the updated design plans and ARUP report to all organizations that had previously provided comment.
-As a result, the DOA received formal response back from four airlines: Delta, United, American and Southwest and from the Transportation Security Administration (TSA).
+On Mar 1, 2021, the Department of Aviation received under a cover letter, an updated set of design plans for the Dream Hotel along with an updated version of the "Comprehensive Security and Planning Response to McCarran Department of Aviation Comments" (ARUP Report) that proposes mitigation plans for the comments received to date from the Department of Aviation, Airlines, Transportation Security Administration, FAA and many others.
+(All comments received were formally submitted to Comprehensive Planning on Nov 5, 2020, December 15, 2020, December 17, 2020, February 8, 2021 and February 16, 2021.)
+On Mar 3, 2021, the Department of Aviation provided the updated design plans and ARUP report to all organizations that had previously provided comment.
+As a result, the Department of Aviation received formal response back from four airlines: Delta, United, American and Southwest and from the Transportation Security Administration (TSA).